What to know about the two waves of deadly explosions that hit Lebanon and Syria

 A day after these deadly explosions, more detonations triggered in Beirut and parts of Lebanon Wednesday — including several blasts heard at a funeral in Beirut for three Hezbollah members and a child killed by Tuesday's explosions, according to Associated Press journalists at the scene.

-At least nine people were killed and another 300 were wounded, the Health Ministry said, in this apparent second attack.
+At least 20 people were killed and another 450 were wounded, the Health Ministry said, in this apparent second attack.

 When speaking to troops on Wednesday, Israeli Defense Minister Yoav Gallant made no mention of the explosions of electronic devices, but praised the work of Israel's army and security agencies and said “we are at the start of a new phase in the war."